russross/blackfriday/mmark2rfc.md

 ## Including Code Fragments

-This borrows from the Go present tool, which got its inspiration from the Sam editor and leanpub.
-The syntax presented here is more powerful than the one used by leanpub.
+This borrows from the Go present tool, which got its inspiration from the Sam editor.
+The syntax was gleaned from leanpub.
+But the syntax presented here is more powerful than the one used by leanpub.
 Use the
 syntax: `<{{program}}[address]` to include a code snippet.
 The `address` identifier specifies what lines of code are to be included in the fragment.